qiscus/qiscus-sdk-rest/README.md

-email [string, required] user email to update name [string, optional] new name for this user avatar_url [string, optional] new avatar url for this user
+email [string, required] user email to update name [string, optional] new name for this user avatar_url [string, optional] new avatar url for this user password [string optional] if empty will use old password (no change), if not exist, it will replace the input value as new password
 ```